Waidd/elasticmongoose/README.md

 Set the fields that you want to see indexed with `elastic : true`.
 The second argument to specify to the `Plugin` is the options object.
 If you have chosen a default index in the initialization part, you just have to give the name of the type, which NEEDS to be the same as the schema name (it's necessary for the search).
-Otherwise you have to give the index too :
+Otherwise, you have to give the index too :

 ```javascript
 Something.plugin(elasticgoose.mongoosePlugin(), {